 4. The next input which you need to provide is the number of days (i.e. num_days) to view the list of the snapshot.
 The result will provide all snapshot IDs and details for the given number of days.
-In the example, ‘1’ is given as an input to view all the list of snapshots generated in 1 day.
+In the example, ‘1’ is given as an input to view the list of snapshots generated in 1 day.

 5. After getting the list of the snapshot, you need to choose the period for which you want to generate the report.
-The ‘Snap Started’ column shows the timestamp of snapshot and the associated snapshot ID is present under ‘Snap Id’ column; in the same row.
+The ‘Snap Started’ column shows the timestamp of the snapshot and the associated snapshot ID is present under the ‘Snap Id’ column; in the same row.
 You need to select the Snap Id from the list and provide as an input for ‘Enter value for begin_snap’.

 6. Refer to the below screenshot, the value of ‘begin_snap’ is 4730.
 Now, the next input is for ‘Enter value for end_snap’ which is the Snap Id of a snapshot that needs to compare with begin_snap.
 4734 (snapshot ID of time till that you need the AWR report) is the entered value shown in the below screenshot.